-4.11 For the District Council, partnership working is essential.
+For the District Council, partnership working is essential.
 We have a good record of working in partnership through mechanisms such as the Local Strategic Partnership, Thames Gateway South Essex, the Crime and Disorder Reduction Partnership and the Joint Health Board.
 All help us to deliver our objectives.

-4.12 For example, involvement in the Essex Online Partnership has helped secure funds to support the introduction of e-procurement in the Authority, as well as the establishment of secure network connectivity between the partners which will enable the efficient and secure transfer of data between the partnership organisations to form the basis of more joint working.
-In addition, the partnership has established a CRM "customer relationship management" integration project which will assist the Council in future service improvement by enhancing joint telephony arrangements and contact centre infrastructure so that there will be a level of uniformity for citizen interaction across the Essex Online partners.
+For example, involvement in the Essex Online Partnership has helped secure funds to support the introduction of e-procurement in the Authority, as well as the establishment of a secure electronic link between the partners which will enable the efficient and secure transfer of data between the partnership organisations to form the basis of more joint working.
+In addition, the partnership is working on a "customer relationship management" integration project to enhance joint telephone arrangements and provide a level of uniformity for citizen interaction across Essex.

-4.13 Similarly, the Essex Environmental Protection group of local authorities has produced a countywide database of potentially contaminated sites and a contaminated land strategy framework for adoption by individual authorities to help ensure a consistent approach for Essex residents and businesses.
+Similarly, the Essex Environmental Protection group of local authorities has produced a countywide database of potentially contaminated sites and a contaminated land strategy framework for adoption by individual authorities to help ensure a consistent approach for Essex residents and businesses.
 It is also drafting a planning advice note on contaminated land to assist applicants.
 Certainly, work in this area could not be progressed without partnership working.